brettcannon/sans-io/index.rst

 asynchronous I/O code.
-This can also extend to other I/O-related areas such as files, but historically network protocol implementations have (unnecessarily) been tightly bound to a specific form of I/O. This is very important to the Python community migrates to using ``async``/``await``.
+This can also extend to other I/O-related areas such as files, but historically network protocol implementations have (unnecessarily) been tightly bound to a specific form of I/O. This is very important as the Python community migrates to using ``async``/``await``.

 `Cory Benfield's PyCon US 2016 talk <https://www.youtube.com/watch?v=7cC3_jGwl_U>`_